ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ### Service-level configuration

-An optional boolean configuration parameter will be added to the `@websubhub:ServiceConfig` annotation:
+An annotation field, which will be set to `false` by default, will be added to the `@websubhub:ServiceConfig` annotation:

 ```ballerina
     @websubhub:ServiceConfig {